One-on-one meetings: a manager’s complete guide

 Use a one-on-one meeting software

-Using a software is a great way to prepare 1-on-1 meetings faster, make sure your conversation starters are relevant, and track follow-through on next steps from your previous meeting.
-Officevibe’s 1-on-1 tool helps you create shared meeting agendas with each employee, or select from one of our easy-to-edit agenda templates.
+Using a software is a great way to prepare one-on-one meetings faster, make sure your conversation starters are relevant, and track follow-through on next steps from your previous meeting.
+Officevibe’s one-on-one meeting software helps you create shared meeting agendas with each employee, or select from one of our easy-to-edit agenda templates.
 Suggested questions and talking points are simple to add, making your preparation fast and simple.
 Your stored notes are displayed so you can easily pick up where you left off and see the progress on the action items you set after your last conversation.
 And, it makes your people feel supported: 82% of employees using Officevibe believe their direct manager cares about their opinion.

 Different topics of one-on-one meetings: key conversations